truthcoin/www.truthcoin.info/_posts/2016-12-06-against-the-hard-fork.md

 1. They attempt to break an existing contract, and replace it with an "updated" version .
 The entire purpose of a contract is, of course, that it is binding unless *all* parties agree to update it.
 However, such an agreement-to-update is often difficult to measure, due to many factors, the most important being the size, heterogeneity and clandestine nature of the Bitcoin Community.
 Due to monetary network-effects, contracts can be violated, by hard fork, even by [a small minority](https://medium.com/@nntaleb/the-most-intolerant-wins-the-dictatorship-of-the-small-minority-3f1f83ce4e15#.pxzomnaw9) of Community Members.

 2. Relatedly, the Hard Fork introduces a non-peer "Authority" to answer the question "Which Bitcoin Network is the Real One?".
 This is unambiguously [*not* Peer-to-Peer](http://www.truthcoin.info/blog/measuring-decentralization/#development-100-decentralized-unless-we-hard-fork)!
-Hence, it is not surprising that the Hard Fork also spits in the face of Nakamoto Consensus, as Satoshi's Heaviest Chain Rule awnsers the very same question (and is the entire purpose that the Bitcoin software exists).
+Hence, it is not surprising that the Hard Fork also spits in the face of Nakamoto Consensus, as Satoshi's Heaviest Chain Rule answers the very same question (and is the entire purpose that the Bitcoin software exists).

 3. They reset the clock on the Accumulation of Security.
 Bitcoin has a chicken-and-egg problem, such that there's no way to know if something is secure *until* people trust it with large amounts of money.